 - 1 ¼ cup boiling water

 - Place the butter, pumpkin puree, sugar and salt in a bowl.
-Whisk to combine.
+Whisk to combine.125 g pumpkin puree, 113 g unsalted butter, 100 g brown sugar, Pinch of salt

-- Mix in milk and vanilla and whisk well.
+- Mix in milk and vanilla and whisk well.80 mL milk, 1 tsp vanilla extract

-- Add the flour and baking powder and fold them in to incorporate completely.
+- Add the flour and baking powder and fold them in to incorporate completely.155 g AP flour, 1 ½ tsp baking powder

-- Scrape the batter into a buttered 9 inch pie pan or equivalent baking dish.
+- Scrape the batter into the prepared baking dish.
 Spread evenly.

-- Evenly sprinkle the brown sugar over the top of the batter.
+- Evenly sprinkle the brown sugar over the top of the batter.150 g brown sugar

 - Optional - sprinkle a pinch of salt on top.

 - Mix the boiling water and bourbon together.
-Carefully pour it over the cake (use a wide spoon - as shown in the video - to help pour the water evenly).
+Carefully pour it over the cake (use a wide spoon as shown in the recipe video in the post, to help evenly pour the water).1 ¼ cup boiling water, 60 mL bourbon

-- Bake in preheated oven for 30 minutes, until the cake is puffed up and cooked through.
-It'll look a bit wobbly, since the cake will be floating over a bed of chocolate fudge sauce.
+- Bake in the preheated oven for 30 minutes, until the cake is puffed up and cooked through.
+It'll look a bit wobbly since the cake will be floating over a bed of chocolate fudge sauce.

-- Remove from the oven and let it cool only slightly, as it should be served hot (but not scalding hot, of course).
+- Remove from the oven and let it cool only slightly, since it should be served hot (but not scalding hot of course!).